 Lit Crawl Austin is a collaboration between the Texas Book Festival and the Litquake Foundation.
 Inspired by the San Francisco literary festival Litquake’s long-running Lit Crawl (and produced with Litquake’s participation), Lit Crawl features some of America’s most groundbreaking and beloved writers onstage for literary mayhem in places you’d never anticipate!

-National organizations and local literary series like Austin Bat Cave’s Story Department, Five Things, Greetings from Queer Mountain, Gulf Coast, Kickstarter, Slice Literary, and PEN will descend on East Side bars, a yoga studio, a small-batch gelato shop, and even the Texas State Cemetery to offer up authors you can’t wait to read and shows you won’t forget.
+National organizations and local literary series like Austin Bat Cave’s Story Department, Five Things, Greetings from Queer Mountain, Gulf Coast, Kickstarter, Slice Literary, and PEN descended on East Side bars, a yoga studio, a small-batch gelato shop, and even the Texas State Cemetery to offer up authors you can’t wait to read and shows you won’t forget.
 With Mia Alvar, Amelia Gray, Lauren Groff, Saeed Jones, Chip Kidd, Jonathan Lethem, Attica Locke, Daniel José Older, Chuck Palahniuk, and more!

 See more Lit Crawl photos on our Festival Photo Galleries page.